gorskire/SchemaExtract/README.md

 ## Output Structure

-The tool creates a folder for each table with the naming pattern `[SchemaName].[TableName]` containing a text file with complete schema details.
+The tool creates a folder for each table with the naming pattern `[SchemaName].[TableName]` containing a markdown file with complete schema details.

 Example output structure:
 ```
 Results/
 ├── [dbo].[Users]/
-│   └── dbo.Users.txt
+│   └── dbo.Users.md
 ├── [dbo].[Orders]/
-│   └── dbo.Orders.txt
+│   └── dbo.Orders.md
 └── ...
 ```